jm-amancio/odin-landing-page/README.md

 # odin-landing-page
 In partial fulfillment of TheOdinProject's Project called "Landing Page".

-This is a very rough draft of the landing page.
+This is the draft of the landing page.

-The heading are footer are designed as intended.
-However, the contents section is yet to be polished.
+Everything are designed as intended.

+The naming of div classes can be improved and the number of class selectors used can be minimized.

 Photo credits:
 https://unsplash.com/photos/cWOzOnSoh6Q